Jason Goodall

 Jason Goodall (born 23 January 1967) is a sports broadcaster, specialising in tennis commentary and analysis.
 He is a former professional player and currently works in sports media for the likes of ESPN and Tennis Channel as a host and commentator covering various tennis events.

-He recently won two Emmy Awards for his work in his play-by-play role for NBC whilst covering the 2024 Summer Olympics in Paris.
+He won two Emmy Awards for his work in his play-by-play role for NBC whilst covering the 2024 Summer Olympics in Paris.

 Early years

 Goodall started playing tennis in Zambia, Central Africa, when he was nine years old.
 Upon returning to the United Kingdom three years later he was chosen to represent Great Britain (under-12 level) and continued to do so throughout his junior career up to, and including, under-21 level.

 He won several National Championships across all junior levels in both singles and doubles, and was a silver medalist in doubles at the under-14 European Championships.

 He also went on to compete in all of the junior Grand Slam events on several occasions in both singles and doubles.